-Turn on or restart the computer, quickly press esc, and then press f10.
+Turn on or restart the computer, quickly press esc, and then press f10 when the Start menu is displayed.

 Updating Setup Utility (BIOS)

 Updated versions of Setup Utility (BIOS) may be available on the HP website.

 Most BIOS updates on the HP website are packaged in compressed files called SoftPags.